ellysh/video-game-bots/InGameBots/example.md

 ### Object Searching

-Next question is, how our bot will be able to find the correct life parameter in the game memory?
-Let us scroll up the memory dump of the character's object with the experience value at the "04FC04A4" address.
+Next question is, how our bot will be able to find the correct life parameter in the game's process memory?
+Let us scroll up the memory region with the experience value at the "04FC04A4" address.
 You will see the character's name like it was happened in my case:

 ![Character's Object Head](memory-object-head.png)

-It is equals to "Kain" string.
+It is equals to the "Kain" string.
 [String](https://en.wikipedia.org/wiki/String_%28computer_science%29#Null-terminated) values have not a reversed byte order on the little-endian platform unlike the integers.
-The reason is strings have the same internal structure as simple byte arrays.
+The reason is strings have the same internal structure as simple byte arrays in a common case.

-You can see that memory block above the character's name value is zeroed.
-Now we start to make assumptions and to check these.
+You can see that the memory block above the character's name value is zeroed.
+Now we start to make assumptions and to check them.
 Let us assume that the character's name is stored close to the upper bound of the character's object.
 How we can check this assumption?
 We can use OllyDbg debugger to make a breakpoint on the memory address, where the character's name is stored.
 When the game application will try to read or to write this memory, the application will be stopped by the breakpoint.
 Then we can investigate an application code on the breakpoint.
 It is probably that we will find an indication of the object's bound.

 This is an algorithm of this investigation:

-1. Launch OllyDbg debugger with administrator privileges and attach it to the Diablo 2 application.
+1. Launch OllyDbg debugger with the administrator privileges and attach it to the Diablo 2 process.

 2. Select by a left mouse click the bottom-left sub-window with the memory dump in a hex format.

-3. Press the *Ctrl+G* key to open "Enter expression to follow" dialog.
+3. Press the *Ctrl+G* key to open the "Enter expression to follow" dialog.

 4. Type the address of the character's name string to the "Enter address expression" field.
 The address is equal to 04FC00D in our case.
 Then press the "Follow expression" button.
 Now the cursor of the memory dump sub-window points to the first byte of the character's name.

-5. Scroll up in the memory dump sub-window to find first non-zero byte at the assumed object's border.
+5. Scroll up in the memory dump sub-window to find the first non-zero byte at the assumed object's border.
 Select this byte by a left mouse click on it.

 5. Press the *Shift+F3* key to open the "Set memory breakpoint" dialog.
-Select "Read access" and "Write access" check-boxes in the dialog.
-Then press "OK" button.
-Now the memory breakpoint is set.
+Select the "Read access" and "Write access" check-boxes in the dialog.
+Then press the "OK" button.
+Now the memory breakpoint has set.

-6. Continue an execution of the Diablo 2 application by *F9* key.
-The application can be stopped on several events.
+6. Continue an execution of the Diablo 2 process by the *F9* key.
+The process can be stopped on several events.
 One of them is our memory breakpoint.
 Other event, which happens often, is a break on the guarded memory page access.
-You can check, what kind of event is happened in the status bar at the bottom of the OllyDbg window.
-Now you should continue application's execution until the application do not get the "Running" status.
+You can check, what kind of the event is happened in a status bar at the bottom of the OllyDbg window.
+Now you should continue process's execution until the "Running" status will not appear at the right-bottom corner of the OllyDbg window.

 7. Switch to the Diablo 2 window.
 It should be stopped immediately after this switching.